bertelschmitt/multistreamYOLO/README.md

 1. If you encounter a `FileNotFoundError`, `Module not found` or similar error, make sure that you did not change the folder structure.
 Your directory structure **must** look exactly like this:
     ```
-    TrainYourOwnYOLO
+    multistreamYOLO
     └─── 1_Image_Annotation
     └─── 2_Training
     └─── 3_Inference
     └─── Data
     └─── Utils
     ```
-    If you use a different name such as e.g. `TrainYourOwnYOLO-master` you will have to specify the correct paths as command line arguments in every function call.
+    If you use a different name such as e.g. `multiastreamYOLO-master` you may have to specify the correct paths as command line arguments in every function call.

     Don't use spaces in file or folder names, i.e. instead of `my folder` use `my_folder`.